forsberg/forsberg.github.io/_posts/2017-08-10-fqdn-on-linux.md

     # hostname
     host.example.com

 This is a bit of the easy and quick fix, and will not necessarily work with all systems.
-Also, it doesn't work to weel on multi-domain systems.
+Also, it doesn't work to well on multi-domain systems.

 A better trick that I found while dealing with Openstack hosts that are managed via [cloud-init](https://cloudinit.readthedocs.io) is to set just the hostname in `/etc/hostname`, then add an entry to `/etc/hosts`.
 It doesn't have to be an entry that points at any real IP address, just as it contains both the FQDN and the hostname.
 So: